Kirkennan Estate Holiday Cottages Green Tourism Policy

 When we moved to Kirkennan in 2013 it was clear that much needed to be done to reduce the carbon footprint of the Estate.
 This has been a top priority ever since and we are steadily making improvements whenever we have the resources available:

-- We replaced the double glazing windows in the upstairs of The Mews where the seal between the layers had failed (2013)
+- We replaced the double glazing windows in the upstairs of The Mews where the seal between the layers had failed (2013), then replaced all the remaining windows and the door with double glazing in 2023.
+All cottages are now fully double glazed.

 - We put thermostatic valves all radiators (2014).
 We turn down the temperature in bedrooms that are not being used and explain to guests how to adjust the temperature in the cottages.

-- We sought and received advice from Resource Efficient Scotland to help us plan next steps in improving energy efficiency (2018).
+- We sought and received advice from Zero Waste Scotland to help us plan next steps in improving energy efficiency (2018 & 2020).

 - We replaced all lighting in the holiday cottages and Kirkennan House with LED lighting.
 LED light bulbs use less than 20% of the electricity of a conventional lightbulb.
-We also installed motion sensitive outdoor lights in both The Mews and Woodsedge as we were finding some guests would turn them on on arrival then forget to turn them off again (2018).
+We also installed motion sensitive outdoor lights in both The Mews and Woodsedge as we were finding some guests would turn them on on arrival then forget to turn them off again (2018), The Lodge already had these.

-- We replaced the energy inefficient fridge-freezer in The Mews with a more efficient one and replaced the washing machine in the central laundry with a larger more efficient one rated A+++.
-We replaced thermostatic control to the water tank at The Lodge (2018).
+- We replaced the energy inefficient fridge-freezer in The Mews with a more efficient one and replaced the washing machine in the central laundry .
+We replaced thermostatic control to the hot water tank at The Lodge (2018) though this has now been superceded by the ASHP installed in 2020.

 - We had the Energy Peformance Certificate of The Lodge redone (2018).
-This cottage, which was rated F before we purchased Kirkennan, is now rated D (this was before we put in solar power).
+This cottage, which was rated F before we purchased Kirkennan, is now rated D (this was before we put in solar power and an Air Source Heat Pump).
+Those for Woodsedge and The Mews were redone in 2020 and are now rated C and D respectively having been F before.

-- We replaced the open fire in The Lodge with a DEFRA approved 81% efficient stove (2019).
-Open fires achieve only 15% efficiency and furthermore even when the fire is not being used the open chimney makes the central heating of the cottage less efficient.
+- We replaced the open fires in The Lodge (2019) and Woodsedge (2020) with DEFRA approved 81% efficient stoves Open fires achieve only 15% efficiency and furthermore even when the fire is not being used the open chimney makes the central heating of the cottage less efficient.
 Modern efficient stoves are estimated to reduce particulate emissions by 90% compared to an open fire and are virtually carbon neutral when used correctly with dry wood.

 - We put out cards to encourage guests to indicate whether or not beds and towels need washing and line dry all our laundry the vast majority of the time.